Daycare Grants: A Guide to Funding Your Childcare Program

 If at first you don’t succeed, try again

 Childcare grants are an excellent source of funding for daycare programs.
-Unlike loans, this capital doesn’t require repayment; however, there could be stricter terms for which it can be used.
-With both federal and state options for government grants for child care, there are many funding opportunities.
+Unlike loans, this capital does not require repayment, though there could be stricter terms for how you use it.
+With federal, state, and private options available, there are many funding opportunities to explore.
 Just remember to do your research, follow the guidelines, and be persistent.

 Subscribe to the brightwheel blog